Hallstatt culture: Social structure

 The material culture of Western Hallstatt culture was apparently sufficient to provide a stable social and economic equilibrium.
 The founding of Marseille and the penetration by Greek and Etruscan culture after c.
 600 BC, resulted in long-range trade relationships up the Rhone valley which triggered social and cultural transformations in the Hallstatt settlements north of the Alps.
 Powerful local chiefdoms emerged which controlled the redistribution of luxury goods from the Mediterranean world that is also characteristic of the La Tène culture.

+Ancient DNA has provided evidence for the existence of matrilineal 'dynastic elites' during the Hallstatt period.

 The apparently largely peaceful and prosperous life of Hallstatt D culture was disrupted, perhaps even collapsed, right at the end of the period.
 There has been much speculation as to the causes of this, which remain uncertain.
 Large settlements such as Heuneburg and the Burgstallkogel were destroyed or abandoned, rich tumulus burials ended, and old ones were looted.
 There was probably a significant movement of population westwards, and the succeeding La Tène culture developed new centres to the west and north, their growth perhaps overlapping with the final years of the Hallstatt culture.